-Joe Biden plans on sourcing 100% of the electric grid’s energy from renewable resources.
+Joe Biden plans on the U.S. sourcing 100% of the electric grid’s energy from clean and renewable resources by 2035.
 Creating an emission-less grid requires a complete restructuring of America’s infrastructure.
 NYC can pave the path for other regions by proving the feasibility of mass clean energy production and distribution.

 As the city expands its green infrastructure development, it increases the demand for energy-efficient technology.
 When environmental engineers and scientists bring forth technological advancements, they improve America’s ability to adopt renewable systems.
 Over time, all major cities may take steps towards reducing their fossil fuel reliance.